VIII. Prohibited Activities

 S. Wheeled Activities.
 Activities such as cycling, rollerblading, roller skating or skateboarding in the buildings, on balconies, building entrances and exits, & hall parking lots.
 Motorized vehicles such as mopeds are also prohibited on the walkways and sidewalks around the residence halls.

 T. Tobacco.
 In accordance with University policies, tobacco products, tobacco paraphernalia and smoking is prohibited in the residence halls, including residence hall rooms, public areas, hallways, balconies, lounges, laundry rooms, lobbies, and outside areas.
 Any and all forms of smoking are prohibited inside residence halls.
 This includes traditional methods (cigarettes, cigars, varieties of pipes, etc.) as well as non-traditional devices (e-cigarettes, vapor pens and similar items).
 Smoking in a residence hall room will result in additional room cleaning charges.
-For more information regarding the University policy, see the Tobacco Free University website.

 U. Parking or Driving.
 Parking or driving in unauthorized areas near the residence halls.
 Parking in fire lanes, etc., may obstruct emergency vehicle access, threatening the safety of the entire residence hall community.